A Devastating Storm

 The average number of calls per day for the two weeks prior was 368 calls.

-Clean up efforts began immediately and lasted months because of the sheer volume.
-When all was done, more than 3.5 million cubic yards of tree debris was hauled.
-Jamey Flannery, president of the hauling company said it was the worst their company had seen, including in Louisiana after hurricane Katrina.
+Clean-up efforts began immediately and lasted months because of the sheer volume.
+When all was done, more than 4.2 million cubic yards of tree debris was hauled.
+Jamey Flannery, president of the debris-hauling company, said it was the worst their company had seen, including in Louisiana after hurricane Katrina.

 Solid Waste & Recycling